Unrealized Gain - Explained

 - Economics, Finance, & Analytics

-An unrealized gain is a type of profit that an investor, company or individual is yet to receive but is expected to make in the future.
-A profit that is recorded on paper is an unrealized gain, such profit can be made through an investment or sales by a company.
-It is the income an investor or company is expected to receive in the future.
-Once assets or stock are sold in exchange for cash, or a stock position closed for a profit, the gain becomes realized.
+An unrealized gain is a type of profit that an investor, company, or individual is yet to receive but is expected to make in the future from the sale of an asset.
+Basically, it is the increase in value of an asset.
+Once assets are sold in exchange for cash for a profit, the gain becomes realized.

 Difference Between Unrealized Gain and Unrealized Loss